 - 1. Wellness Education Benefit Introduction and Education: - a.
-The Case Manager shall provide Member information on the benefits of the Wellness Education Benefit, the types of articles included, and the frequency of delivery.

-- b.
-Through the person-centered planning process, the Case Manager will determine a format that is accessible to the Member including, but not limited to, preferred written language. - 2.
+The case manager shall provide member information on the benefits of the Wellness Education Benefit, the types of articles included, and the frequency of delivery. - b.
+Through the person-centered planning process, the case manager will determine a format that is accessible to the member including, but not limited to, preferred written language. - 2.
 Case Management Agencies shall update addresses in accordance with Department guidance. - 3.
-The Member may work with their Case Manager to request different subject matter for the educational materials. - 4.
-The Case Manager may work with the Provider Agency to ensure the educational materials are being targeted to meet any new needs the Member may have. - 5.
+The member may work with their case manager to request different subject matter for the educational materials. - 4.
+The case manager may work with the provider to ensure the educational materials are being targeted to meet any new needs the member may have. - 5.
 Disenrollment - a.
-If a Member wants to opt out of the service, the Case Manager shall inform the Member of the possible implications of disenrollment.
-If a Member disenrolls, the Case Manager must revise the Prior Authorization Request to end-date the Wellness Education Benefit. - b.
-The Wellness Education Benefit is recognized as an HCBS service as it relates to Section 8.7101.35 and may be utilized to maintain waiver eligibility. - c.
-If services are decreased without the member's agreement, the Case Manager shall notify the Member of the adverse action and of appeal rights, according to Long-Term Care Waiver Program Notice of Action (LTC-803) regulations at Section 8.7206.18.
+If a member wants to opt out of the service, the case manager shall inform the member of the possible implications of disenrollment.
+If a member disenrolls, the case manager must revise the PAR to end-date the Wellness Education Benefit. - b.
+The Wellness Education Benefit is recognized as an HCBS service as it relates to CCR 8.7101.35 and may be utilized to maintain waiver eligibility. - c.
+If services are decreased without the member's agreement, the case manager shall notify the member of the adverse action and of appeal rights, according to Long-Term Care Waiver Program Notice of Action (LTC-803) regulations at Section 8.7206.18.

-8.7557 Wraparound Services
+8.7554 Wraparound Services

-8.7557.A Wraparound Services Eligibility
+8.7554.A Wraparound Services Eligibility

-1. Wraparound Services are available as a covered benefit to Members enrolled in the HCBS Children's Habilitation Residential Program Waiver
+Wraparound Services are available as a covered benefit to Members enrolled in the HCBS Children's Habilitation Residential Program Waiver

-8.7557.B Wraparound Services Description and Definition
+8.7554.B Wraparound Services Description and Definition

 - 1. Wraparound services align strategies, interventions, and supports for the Member and family, to prevent the need for out of home placement.
 This service may be utilized in maintaining stabilization, preventing Crisis situations, and/or de-escalation of a Crisis. - 2.
 Wraparound services include Wraparound Plan and Prevention and Monitoring which are billed separately. - 3.
-A Crisis may be self-identified, Family identified, and/or identified by an outside party. - 4.
-Wraparound Service may be provided individually, or in conjunction with the Child and Youth Mentorship service, defined at 8.7512.
+A Crisis may be self-identified, Family identified, and/or identified by an outside party.

+4. Wraparound Service may be provided individually, or in conjunction with the Child and Youth Mentorship service, defined at 8.7511.

-8.7557.C CHRP Wraparound Plan
+8.7554.C CHRP Wraparound Plan